yangtx7/Fine-grained-Classification/README.md

 ### Step 7

+The Fast Gradient Sign Method (FGSM) is a simple yet effective method for generating adversarial examples, which are then used to train the model in order to improve its robustness.
+We use it as attack method to test our model.

 ## Introduction
 **IMPORTANT**: Some files list below can not be found in the GitHub repository because it is too large.
 We refer you download it from my server: http://43.134.189.32:12345.